bdqnghi/GAN_api_learning/README.md

 ## Align monolingual word embeddings

-* **Unsupervised**: without any parallel data or anchor point, learn a mapping from the source to the target space using adversarial training and (iterative) Procrustes refinement.
+* **Unsupervised**: learn a mapping from the source to the target space using adversarial training and (iterative) Procrustes refinement.

 For more details on these approaches, please check [here](https://arxiv.org/pdf/1710.04087.pdf).